apache/activemq-artemis/docs/user-manual/en/mqtt.md

   Guarantees that a particular message is only ever received by the subscriber a maximum of one time.
 This does mean that the message may never arrive.
-The sender and the receiver will attempt to deliver the message, but if something fails and the message does not reach it's destination (say due to a network connection) the message may be lost.
+The sender and the receiver will attempt to deliver the message, but if something fails and the message does not reach its destination (say due to a network connection) the message may be lost.
 This QoS has the least network traffic overhead and the least burden on the client and the broker and is often useful for telemetry data where it doesn't matter if some of the data is lost.

 - QoS 1: `AT LEAST ONCE`

-  Guarantees that a message will reach it's intended recipient one or more times.
+  Guarantees that a message will reach its intended recipient one or more times.
 The sender will continue to send the message until it receives an acknowledgment from the recipient, confirming it has received the message.
 The result of this QoS is that the recipient may receive the message multiple